 I've also posted Rancho excerpts above.
 Maybe that's all you need.
-The book is amusing but the message simple: You're probably not going to want to do this, buy worthless dirt for almost nothing and put up a shack or trailer.
+The book is amusing but the message simple: You're probably not going to want to do this, buy worthless dirt for almost nothing.
 But you could.
 It doesn't take a bank account or homesteader skills.
 There's no hardship, except it can get boring for some people to live alone in the desert.

 The e-reader version doesn't have pix, but a lot of them are on this site in the photo sections.

 "Rancho Costa Nada" tells how the author bought 10 worthless acres in the California desert for three hundred bucks.
 For another hundred, he built a comfortable little hogan out of scrap lumber and sand bags.
 Some ideas he figured out for himself, such as how to be his own utility district.
 Other schemes for frugal desert living came from half a dozen fellow homesteaders in the shimmering waste of the Smoke Tree Valley in Imperial County, California.